WordPress/wpcs-docs/wordpress-coding-standards/php.md

 $wpdb->query( $wpdb->prepare( "UPDATE $wpdb->posts SET post_title = %s WHERE ID = %d", $var, $id ) );
 ```

 `%s` is used for string placeholders and `%d` is used for integer placeholders.
-Note that they are not 'quoted'! `$wpdb-&gt;prepare()` will take care of escaping and quoting for us.
+Note that they are not 'quoted'! `$wpdb->prepare()` will take care of escaping and quoting for us.
 The benefit of this is that we don't have to remember to manually use [`esc_sql()`](https://developer.wordpress.org/reference/functions/esc_sql/), and also that it is easy to see at a glance whether something has been escaped or not, because it happens right when the query happens.

 See [Data Validation](https://developer.wordpress.org/plugins/security/data-validation/) in the Plugin Handbook for further details.